CloudBoost/developers/en/security/acl.md

 ###Read Access

-To have all the users in that role have a read access on a CloudObject, You can :
+To have all the users in that role have a read access on a CloudObject, you can:

 ==JavaScript==
 <span class="js-lines" data-query="roleread">